Presidency of John F. Kennedy: New Frontier

 Trade policy included both domestic and foreign policy.
 Here Kennedy had more success, for the conservative coalition was not active in foreign policy.
 The 1962 Trade Expansion Act passed Congress by wide majorities.
-It gave the president the power to cut tariffs, and to retaliate against countries employing discriminatory tariffs.
-It enabled companies to complain about unfair treatment by foreign governments.
+It authorized the president to negotiate tariff reductions on a reciprocal basis of up to 50 percent with the European Common Market.
+The legislation paved the way for the Kennedy Round of General Agreement on Tariffs and Trade (GATT) negotiations, concluding on June 30, 1967, the last day before expiration of the Act.